 We transfer to Dung Gate where just inside we examine the ruins near the south side of the Temple complex, which includes steps where we may be certain that Jesus taught and He and his disciples walked.
 We then walk up to the Western Wall, Judaism’s holiest site.
 We view the Dome of the Rock and the al-Aqsa Mosque, the third holiest site of Islam, located on the traditional site of the ancient Temple Mount.
 Just to the north we find the Pools of Bethesda (John 5) and St. Anne’s Church, which has remarkable acoustics and has been perfectly preserved from the Crusader period.
 We then follow the Way of the Cross (Via Dolorosa) back as far as the Holy Sepulcher.
 From there we walk through the Arab Souks, past the Armenian Quarter and exit the Old City through the Mt Zion Gate to visit the Upper Room and King David’s Tomb on the grounds of Mt.
 Zion.
 From there we take the coach to the Garden Tomb where we end our tour with a special visit and the possibility of having a private communion on its grounds.
 Return to hotel and enjoy a Farewell Dinner.

 Day 9 | Fri, Sep 24 Depart ISRAEL / Arrive ATLANTA

-TRAVELINK, an AMERICAN EXPRESS TRAVEL representative is headquartered in Nashville, Tennessee.
+TRAVELINK, a Virtuoso member, is headquartered in Nashville, Tennessee.
 The company operates nationally with a combination of boutique business call centers, vacation travel retail locations, and a national network of experienced virtual business travel and leisure travel advisors.